-The Responsible Consumption Mission led by BehaviourWorks Australia (BWA) and its partners explore how systemic behavioural public policy experiments, that support 'responsible consumption', could have a substantial impact on transitioning Australia's material-footprint*.
+The Responsible Consumption Mission led by BehaviourWorks Australia (BWA) and its partners explore how systemic behavioural public policy experiments, that support 'responsible consumption', could have a substantial impact on reducing Australia's material-footprint*.

 It is part of the BWA Consortium, which has a focus on identifying shared policy challenges between partners and tackling them with behavioural approaches.